I am an ST5 registrar currently working at The Health Foundation and

 audit of C.diff, and a wellbeing hub pilot.

-I will be an Academic Clinical Fellow (ACF) in Public Health from August
+I am an Academic Clinical Fellow (ACF) in Public Health.
+My main interest

-the World Health Organisation and the All-Party Parliamentary Group on
+including the World Health Organisation and Chatham House.
+In

 Coming directly from medical training, via a brief time as a systematic